Web UI to SFDX: how to embrace Git-based development visually

 With Hutte, you don’t need to share your sensitive and confidential Salesforce org credentials manually.
 You can simply one-click login, and you can then do your work on the platform.

-You can create new SFDX metadata in your org, for example, an Apex class.
+You can create new SFDX metadata in your org, such as an Apex class.

 In this instance, you add your logic to the Apex class and save it.
 This now becomes an addition to your environment.